CUEH Development Environment Guides

 Conclusion

-That is the end of this guide on installing Python If you have followed all the necessary steps correctly, you should have a fully functional implementation of Python which will enable you to complete any necessary programming-based activities you will participate with on this course.
+That is the end of this guide on installing Python.
+If you have followed all the necessary steps correctly, you should have a fully functional implementation of Python which will enable you to complete any necessary programming-based activities you will participate with on this course.

 Mistakes or Problems?

 If you have spotted any errors or issues within this tutorial, you can e-mail Dr Ian Cornelius.
-Ensure to include in your message a description of the error/issue and a possible resolution.
-Also do not forget to include a URL to the page with the issue/error.
+Ensure to include in your message a description of the error or issue and a possible resolution.
+Also remember to include a URL to the page with the issue or error.